Rookout/docs/docs/node-getting-started.md

     </details>

-2. Log in to the Rookout app at [https://app.rookout.com/](https://app.rookout.com/) and **Log In**
+2. Log in to the Rookout app at [https://app.rookout.com/](https://app.rookout.com/) and **Log In**.

-If this is your first time using Rookout, close the tutorial and create a workspace.

-3. Create a workspace and import the source code into Rookout: **Workspace Creation**
+3. **Create a workspace** and **import the source code** into Rookout:
     <details>
     <summary>_More details_</summary>
     <p>

-    #### Adding source code
-    - From Github
+    - Create a Workspace
+        1. Click the Gear Wheel icon near the Workout selection menu, to the top left-hand side of the screen
+        1. Click the + icon near the Search Workspace option to create a new Workspace
         1. Set the Workspace Name to "Node Tutorial"
-        1. Click the + icon near "Sources" and choose GitHub from the drop down lost
+        1. Click the + icon near "Sources" and choose either GitHub or Local Filesystem

+    - Import source code from Github
+        1. Choose GitHub from the drop down list
         1. Type "Rookout" in Repository owner
         1. Type "tutorial-nodejs" in Repository name
         1. Click Add Repository
         1. Click Apply
         1. Click Select Workspace

-    - From your local machine
+    - Import source code from your local machine
-        1. TODO - Explorook (only in Setting up)
+        1. If you do not use GitHub, choose Local Filesystem and follow the instructions in the following dialog.

     </p>